CGMossa/bkamins_sir_abm/README.md

 | Pure re-implementation | 2.310 ± 0.171 | 2.106 | 2.620 | 1.00 |
 | Mutable references instead immutable operations | 2.164 ± 0.135 | 1.941 | 2.399 | 1.00 |

 : Ignore the Relative variable, as these rows come from different runs.
-This was done using [`hyperfine`](https://github.com/sharkdp/hyperfine)
+This was done using [`hyperfine`](https://github.com/sharkdp/hyperfine).

-- `grid` is not a matrix but a `HashMap` or dictionary.
+- `grid` is not a matrix but a `HashMap` also known as a dictionary.

 ## TODO

 - [ ] Displaying the state of the system for each tick
 - [ ] Parrallelising using `rayon` maybe?
+- [ ] Right now, the modulus being using in Rust impl. is not the same as the `mod1` available in Julia.
+There is a test that shows the difference.
+- [ ] Benchmark the performance between Julia 1.4 and 1.5 of this simulation.
+- [ ] Benchmark Rust vs. Julia implementation.